 What do headaches, back pain, carpal tunnel syndrome, shin splints, plantar fasciitis, and tennis elbow all have in common?
 All of these conditions are the result of one thing: overused muscles.
 Muscle overuse conditions like these can be incredibly frustrating, causing chronic pain and limiting your range of motion.
-Luckily, these conditions can all be treated quickly and permanently with the Active Release Technique, or ART.
+Luckily, these conditions can all be treated quickly and permanently with the Active Release Techniques, or ART.
 Intrigued?
-Let's explore Active Release Technique 101.
+Let's explore Active Release Techniques 101.

-The Active Release Technique, or ART, is a patented, state-of-the-art massage and movement technique that focuses on the soft tissue system.
+The Active Release Techniques, or ART, is a patented, state-of-the-art massage and movement technique that focuses on the soft tissue system.
 The technique treats a variety of problems with muscles, ligaments, fascia, nerves, and tendons that all stem from overuse.

 ART was originally developed by Dr. P. Michael Leahy in 1984.
 The technique emerged when Dr. Leahy noticed changes in his patients' soft tissue – changes that seemed directly tied to their symptoms.
 He then observed how different muscles responded to different types of massage.
 Today, the ART system has helped more than 90 percent of patients resolve their muscle overuse issues.

-The most important lesson in Active Release Technique 101?
+The most important lesson in Active Release Techniques 101?
 ART can work for anyone.
 Individuals dealing with muscle overuse conditions are great candidates for ART.
 Overuse conditions can occur in a variety of ways.
 From pulls and tears to micro-trauma that develops over time, anyone can struggle with muscle overuse, although the condition is most prevalent in athletes and other highly active individuals.

 Ultimately, any kind of muscle overuse can cause your body to produce scar tissue that can become tough and dense.
 That tight, weak scar tissue then binds tissues that need to move freely for your comfort and mobility.
 Consequently, as the tissue continues to build, you won't just feel uncomfortable – your muscles can also become weaker and shorter, developing other complications like tendonitis and trapped nerves.
 Over time, you might experience inflammation, pain, and dysfunction.